From the desk of Harsh Strongman

-Time is your most important and the most scarce resource you have.
+Time is the most important and the scarcest resource you have.

 Money can be made and money can be lost, but time once gone is lost forever.
 There is no scope of recovery here.

-(Which is also why exchanging time for money – or hourly jobs – are a bad idea.
+(Which is also why exchanging time for money – or hourly jobs – is a bad idea.
 But more on that later)

 Every day wasted sitting around, “just hanging out”, watching TV, masturbating, and doing nothing worthwhile is a crime against yourself – you should be punished.

-And life does punish – the punishment is a lifetime of mediocracy, dissatisfaction and stagnation.
+And life does punish – the punishment is a lifetime of mediocrity, dissatisfaction, and stagnation.